I read a great enews by Chris Creech of Newfangled, and he graciously said I could share it with you.

 At the same time, beware of overdoing it.
 Once you start sending emails at a pace of one or more per week, you run the risk of being marked as spam or having a large number of opt-outs.
 This is something to be aware of if you have several simultaneous campaigns that are sending email out to segmented groups of your list, as it’s possible that some individuals could be in multiple segments, and thus receiving more email than you intended.
 Make sure you set up some exit conditions in your various campaigns to safeguard against this possibility.

-Sitting at our computers in either Westport, CT or NYC, we design all types of emails – eblasts (like the image above), enewsletters, and more.
-Let nancy know if you want to see more samples of this work, or if we can help in any way!
+Sitting at our computers in either Westport, CT, or NYC, we design all types of emails – eblasts (like the image above), newsletters, documents, branding, and more.
+Need help with your marketing materials?
+Let’s talk!